meilisearch/specifications/text/0001-script-based-tokenizer.md

 }
 ```

-_edit 1: return several token as the same word_position seems to be overenginering, we may want to have only 1 token by iteration making API simplier_
+_edit 1: return several token as the same word_position seems to be over-engineering, we may want to have only 1 token by iteration making API simpler_

-_edit 2: we have to normalize text in order to have a more accurate tokenization (traditional vs simplified chinese)_
+_edit 2: we have to normalize text in order to have a more accurate tokenization (traditional vs simplified Chinese)_

 #### Tokenizer